 3. Re-use the content on your choice of social media platforms with a link to your blog.
 Drive traffic to your site!

-4. Use Facebook’s “Boosted Post” or Ads to strengthen the relationship with current clients and reach out to prospects.
+4. Use Facebook’s “Boosted Post” to strengthen the relationship with current clients and reach out to prospects.

 5. Measure the success of your Facebook posts with Insights (Facebook’s traffic reports).